 For the case, where your target user where not defined properly, you might require to analyze and refine their brand or rebrand.

-Other reasons such as testing new strategies might demand the change of your brand identity, to remain competitive and ensure you delivering on the company value proposition.
+Other reasons such as testing new strategies might demand the change of your brand identity, to remain competitive and ensure you deliver on the company value proposition.

 In my experience, it’s not out of the norm for a business to refocus and revisit their targeting, especially if it was not clearly identified in the beginning stages of business.